alirezasamadii/MRI-Image-Classification-Swin-Unet/README.md

 The following are the main parts of the code along with their subparts:

+CMD.ipynb is used as terminal :D

+trainer

+train

+test

-CMD.ipynb is used as terminal :D trainer train test results visualization (implemented by me, it was missing in the original code by the author) Note
+results visualization (implemented by me, it was missing in the original code by the author)

-The original code was designed to run for 150 epochs on a Colab GPU, which takes around 6 hours to complete.
+Note: The original code was designed to run for 150 epochs on a Colab GPU, which takes around 6 hours to complete.

 ## Dont use this code for self diagnosing